Monday, December 11, 2023

 Breakfast at the hotel.

-After about an hour and a half, we headed to Myrtle Beach Boardwalk.
+After about an hour and a half, we headed to the Myrtle Beach Boardwalk.

-We walked along the boardwalk that was next to the Atlantic Ocean.
+We walked along the boardwalk that bordered the Atlantic Ocean.

-We ate lunch at The Bowery, where Alabama, the band got their start.
+We ate lunch at The Bowery, where Alabama, the band, got its start.

 Alabama Band/Wild Country